Wednesday, 30 December 2015

 In all family systems, there are areas in which we over-function and others where we under-function.
 To a point, it is sensible division of labour, everyone does what they're best at.
 Until of course that sharing of the tasks is considered inequitable by one or both parties.
 We then tend to think that the situation will improve, if only the under-functioning person were to step up - cue to nagging them.

-Now here comes the great revelation: the situation will actually only change if the over-functioning one steps down!
+Now here comes the great revelation: the situation will actually only change if the over-functioning person steps down!

 Yes, as long as you do it all - and so very well - and just complain about it, nothing will change.